forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 In todays world that a region wants to split but not both sides agree is a common challenge.
 Accepting territorial changes by a unilateral referendum or by internal or external military force could set a (another) precedent which could cause (increase) instability around the world.

 The possibility of buying out at a 'fair' price could be an option when all parties agree - the involved countries and the local population (possibly with a 2/3 majority).
 Buying/selling land also may cause instability too, that's to consider.
 However if the prices are fair, stability is possibly retained.
-Between countries there territory exchange is another option (when the local populations agree).
+Between countries a territory exchange is another option (when the local populations agree).

 > When private person can own, buy and sell land, why not countries or communities?